Busydog1990/CProtMEDIAS/README.md

 ### Note

-As from R 4.2.0, conditions of length greater than one are an error in “if”.
+As from R 4.2.0, conditions of length greater than one are an error in “if” (warnings in previous R version).
 Run monocle_workflow function with R version above 4.2.0 will report an error.
 I will fix it in the upcoming version.